wisniewskikr/google-apps-script/Aws-S3/README.md

 -----------

 ##### Goal
 The goal of this project is to show how to import and export data from and to AWS S3 using Google Apps Script.
+Functions:
+- Import: content of file "demo.csv" is displayed in Browser;
+- Exprort: file "demo.txt" with content "Hello World" is created in code and exported to S3.

 ##### Details
 Data are imported and exported from and to AWS S3 using Google Apps Script.
 Additional library "S3" is used here.